TopoInVis-Workshop/2022/_pages/submission.md

 references.
 The submissions will be reviewed following a single-blind review process by the members of our [international program committee](organization.html).

-Please note that submission of abstract is required prior to the submission of a paper.
-The firm deadlines for the submission are given below.
+The submission of abstract is required prior to the submission of a paper.
+The deadlines for the submission are given below.
+Please note that the paper submission deadline is now extended to June 28.
+If you notice a discrepency in the manuscript submission deadline on the PCS submission portal, kindly ignore it.
+The time and date specified here on the website are correct.

 # Important Dates